- Start date: 1 March 2023

 We will use archival research methods to generate original knowledge about how the tools of registration and Fitness to Practise for overseas-trained healthcare workers historically came to be promoted, enacted, modified, used, and documented by professional regulators and other institutional bodies.

-The project will take stock of the themes emerging from the Phase 1 findings to investigate contemporary decision-making rationales within regulatory systems and current experiences of migrant workers with regulatory systems.
+The project will take stock of the themes emerging from the Phase 1 findings to investigate contemporary decision-making rationales within regulatory systems and the current experiences of migrant workers with regulatory systems.
 This will be done in conjunction with BAPIO via interviews and user-engagement activities.

 We will show the project's wider applicability with the support of cultural institutions (University of Leeds Brotherton Special Collections, Leeds Playhouse, YARN, and the Refugee Council).
 We will produce, share, and preserve, in a variety of accessible formats, original insights to enlarge academic, policy and public understandings of how regulatory tools of the professions get experienced by migrant healthcare workers and the activists that support them.
-This will be supported with a sharing event bringing together migrant healthcare workers, professional regulators and policymakers and media, a co-curated open access digital archive, and a political theatre project on the theme of UK's migrant healthcare workforce.
+This will be supported with a sharing event bringing together migrant healthcare workers, professional regulators and policymakers and media, a co-curated open-access digital archive, and a political theatre project on the theme of the UK's migrant healthcare workforce.

-Our partner organisations are British Association of Physicians of Indian Origin (BAPIO) and BAPIO Institute for Health Research.
+Our partner organisations are the British Association of Physicians of Indian Origin (BAPIO) and the BAPIO Institute for Health Research.
 BAPIO is an organisation with 25 years of experience in lobbying for and supporting migrant doctors and nurses from Asia and Europe to work professionally in the UK.